You're eligible to claim a deduction if you:

 What happens when you claim a deduction?

 Tax is deducted from your contribution by your super fund.
 The contribution amount no longer forms a part of your taxable income.
 This means tax savings may be available, depending on your income.
 The contribution is normally taxed at 15%.
-Additional tax will apply if your income (including concessional super contributions) is over $250,000, or if you exceed the concessional contributions cap.
+Additional tax will apply if your income (including before-tax super contributions) is over $250,000, or if you exceed the before-tax super payments limit.

 Make a contribution